North Campus Open Space

 - The installation of habitat features is nearly complete, and hydroseeding of the hillside is planned for mid-October.

 - The irrigation we've been installing on site is temporary and will be removed after the first year or two, once native plants have become established.

 High quality water for your home, and for bird habitat at NCOS!

 Water has been filling the main channels of the NCOS restoration site over the past month.
 It is a pleasant sight on the newly graded landscape, and birds are already flocking to the water to feed, drink and bathe!
 So what’s the story behind this water?
 Read all about it here.

 Second Saturdays - Planting at NCOS

-Second Saturday planting days start in September!
-Help install some of the first plants on NCOS on Saturday September 9th, 9:30 – Noon!
-T-shirts will be provided to volunteers!
-Bring water and wear hats and good shoes!
+Second Saturday planting days are getting into full swing!
+Come help us plant natives at NCOS on Saturday October 14, 9:30 – Noon!
+Bring water and wear a hat and good shoes!
 Please RSVP to firstname.lastname@example.org.